Glought/MinecraftForge-Modding-Tutorial/README.md

 i go and add time after time the tutorials to the minecraft forge wiki, where i write 'em in a longer way and explain more.

+## Credits ##

+Zero from minecraftforge for sharing Numbered texture Sheets